AMSterling/sweater-weather/README.md

 # <img src="app/assets/images/schema-diagram.png">

-Tea Subscription was built with test-driven development, with Rspec used for testing.
+Sweater Weather was built with test-driven development, with Rspec used for testing.
 It is built with Rails conventions over configuration as a guiding principle.
 A service-facade design pattern is used when calling external API services.

 ---